-The pipes will be pressure tested in factory.
+The pipes will be pressure tested in the factory.
 Unless otherwise stated, this test will be done with such pressure that the hoop stress induced will not go over 50% of the minimal breaking strength.
-These tests will be made systematically and the contractor shall provide all the factory certificates.
+These tests will be done systematically, and the contractor shall provide all the factory certificates.
 Seamless pipes are made by hot-rolling.

-All fittings (elbows, tees, etc.) will be manufactured in factory.
-For special pieces, final assembling and adjustment will be done with prefabricated parts manufactured in factory.
-For special pieces, final assembling and adjustment will be done with prefabricated parts manufactured in factory.
-All the fittings and couplings will be lined in factory or on the work site with internal and external coatings or additional coating with protection property equivalent to that of the pipes they are coupled with.
+All fittings (elbows, tees, etc.) will be manufactured in a factory.
+For special pieces, final assembling and adjustment will be done with prefabricated parts manufactured in a factory.
+For special pieces, final assembling and adjustment will be done with prefabricated parts manufactured in a factory.
+All the fittings and couplings will be lined in a factory or on the work site with internal and external coatings or additional coating with protection property equivalent to that of the pipes they are coupled with.